isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   Starting with Kea 1.7.9, the order used to find a subnet which matches required conditions to be selected is the ascending subnet identifier order.
-When the selected subnet is a member of a shared network the whole shared network is selected.
+   Since Kea 1.7.9, subnets are matched with required conditions in ascending subnet identifier order.
+When the selected subnet is a member of a shared network, the whole shared network is selected.

-The relay must have an interface connected to the link on which the clients are being configured.
-Typically the relay has a global IPv6 address configured on that interface, which belongs to the subnet from which the server will assign addresses.
-Normally, the server is able to use the IPv6 address inserted by the relay (in the link-addr field in RELAY-FORW message) to select the appropriate subnet.
+A relay must have an interface connected to the link on which the clients are being configured.
+Typically the relay has a global IPv6 address configured on that interface, which belongs to the subnet from which the server assigns addresses.
+Normally, the server is able to use the IPv6 address inserted by the relay (in the ``link-addr`` field in the RELAY-FORW message) to select the appropriate subnet.

-However, that is not always the case.
-The relay address may not match the subnet in certain deployments.
+However, that is not always the case; the relay address may not match the subnet in certain deployments.
 This usually means that there is more than one subnet allocated for a given link.
-The two most common examples where this is the case are long-lasting network renumbering (where both the old and new address spaces are still being used) and a cable network.
+The two most common examples of this are long-lasting network renumbering (where both the old and new address spaces are still being used) and a cable network.
 In a cable network, both cable modems and the devices behind them are physically connected to the same link, yet they use distinct addressing.
-In such a case, the DHCPv6 server needs additional information (like the value of the interface-id option or the IPv6 address inserted in the link-addr field in the RELAY-FORW message) to properly select an appropriate subnet.
+In such a case, the DHCPv6 server needs additional information (the value of the ``interface-id`` option or the IPv6 address inserted in the ``link-addr`` field in the RELAY-FORW message) to properly select an appropriate subnet.

 The following example assumes that there is a subnet 2001:db8:1::/64